wind winde20 1

 and solar with greatest increase in market consumption

-Although hydro power still is the largest source of renewable electricity available, the fastest increase in consumer uptake is experienced from and solar sources.
+Although hydro still is the largest source of renewable electricity available, the fastest increase in consumer uptake is experienced from and solar sources.

-“It is likely that the share of and solar would be even higher if countries like Germany and France did not limit the issuing of Guarantees of Origin from power plants that have received support.
-As many of these power plants are either or solar, the result is a constricted supply from the newest technologies,” says Lindberg.
+“It is likely that the share of and solar would be even higher if countries like Germany and France did not limit the issuing of Guarantees of Origin from plants that have received support.
+As many of these plants are either wind or solar, the result is a constricted supply from the newest technologies,” says Lindberg.

 vcsPRAsset 825457 118757 ad0c025a ba9d 4b9f 8b93 56356c2f599c 0